alexoh554/ProFeed/README.md

 # ProFeed
 ProFeed is a web application made with the flask module in python.
-ProFeed is not affiliated with the NHL, NBA, NFL, or MLB in anyway.
+ProFeed is not affiliated with the NHL, NBA, NFL, or MLB in any way.

 ## Description
 ProFeed displays news from professional sports, and users can set preferences for the leagues they wish to follow.
 These settings are saved in a SQLite3 database along with the user's account information.